ashwinrayaprolu/datamaize/README.md

 # datamaize
-A common framework layer for modern web applications
+A modular component layer for all modern web applications which includes below components

 ##Notable Features
  - Includes support for modern grids
  - Includes support for Charts/Graphs
  - Includes support for Tree Menu
  - Includes support for file browser
+ - Includes support for Portlets
  - Includes support for reconciliation